Bluefalcon04v/LazyReader-Project/README.md

 ___

 ## Summary
-In this Repository we have HTML, CSS and JS files and Images a background image.
+In this Repository we have HTML, CSS and JS files and a background image.
 >
 ***